ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 	* "It rarely comes from [leaders / decision makers], and, when it does, it is usually accidental or incidental to their motives."
 		* **Comment**: This is also my model of the world.
 It is why I am not bothered by Trump so much as by the America that elected him.
 			* However, I think there are a few more major forces in the '[psychohistory](https://en.wikipedia.org/wiki/Psychohistory_(fictional))' of the world.
 I'd estimate the world also changes most macroscopically on a few other key axes: Wisdom vs Reactionaryism, Humility vs Elitism, and Pragmatism vs Nihilism.
 These should factor in somehow.
-			* Not to get sidetracked, but...
-I'm really interested in understanding the significant cogs in the, uh, global socioeconomic machine, based on the postule that change is almost always a gradual, 'tidal' effect, and policy changes / major events like Brexit / Trump / etc are just the easily trackable markers of those currents.
+			* I'm really interested in understanding the significant cogs in the, uh, 'global socioeconomic machine', based on the postulate that change is almost always a gradual, 'tidal' effect, and policy changes / major events like Brexit / Trump / etc are just the easily trackable markers of those currents.
 			* And I think that science and market forces alone don't cover it, because there are other social / philosophical undercurrents that have led to change and progress, even in my lifetime, on their own -- currents which must be understood to answer questions like "why are Americans moving back to cities?" or "Why did Trump win?".
 6. Questions like "Why did X win/lose" are misleading; people tend to make fallacious *post facto* stories.
 7. **Highlight**: "I’ve learned over the years that ‘rational discussion’ accomplishes almost nothing in politics.""
 BUT, things you say or write can have subtle network effects that do good things later